catorsu/SmartInfo/docs/memory-bank/progress.md

 *   **May 13, 2025:** Decision to adopt and initialize the Memory Bank system for ongoing project knowledge management and planning for the existing SmartInfo project.
 (Completed)\n
 *   **May 14, 2025:** Plan P001_V1.0 "Update Analysis Page Workflow" successfully executed and summarized.\n
 *   **May 16, 2025:** Plan P007_V1.0 "Implement Global Frontend Stream Management" successfully executed and summarized.
 This introduced `AnalysisStreamManager.ts` and refactored `AnalysisWindowContent.tsx` for robust frontend stream handling.\n
 *   **May 15, 2025:** Plan P008_V1.0 "Streamline Frontend Code Comments" successfully executed.
-Frontend comments have been streamlined to focus on "why" and remove redundant logs/comments.\n
+Frontend comments have been streamlined to focus on "why" and remove redundant logs/comments.
+*   **May 15, 2025:** Plans P010 & P011 completed, significantly refactoring the Chat UI and standardizing the input mechanism with `ChatInputBar`.
+*   **May 15, 2025:** Plan P012_V1.1 "Fix Chat Copy Button Visibility and Positioning" successfully executed and summarized, correcting UI issues from P012_V1.0 based on validation feedback.\n

 ## 6. Implementation Plans
 *   **P001_V1.0: Update Analysis Page Workflow** (Version 1.0, Status: Completed and Summarized - May 14, 2025)\n